igorskyflyer/npm-common-types/README.md

 ### `KeysOf<Obj>`

-Extract all keys from an object.
+Extracts all keys from an object.

 <br>